nerfstudio-project/viser/README.md

 - [zustand](https://github.com/pmndrs/zustand) for state management
 - [vanilla-extract](https://vanilla-extract.style/) for stylesheets

-Thanks to the authors of these projects for all of their work!
+Thanks to the authors of these projects for open-sourcing their work!